 - HO-21.
 Address the entire spectrum of housing needs, including the need for housing affordable to very low, low, and moderate income households, through the city's affordable housing programs. - HO-22.
 Work cooperatively with King County, A Regional Coalition for Housing (ARCH), and other Eastside jurisdictions to assess the need for, and to create, affordable housing. - HO-23.
-Encourage the development of affordable housing through incentives and other tools consistent with stateenabling legislation. - HO-24.
+Encourage the development of affordable housing through incentives and other tools consistent with state-enabling legislation. - HO-24.
 Develop and implement an effective strategy to ensure affordable housing opportunities are available in Downtown and throughout the city at a range of affordability levels.
-Monitor quantity, types, and affordability of housing achieved for potential unintended consequences and to determine if the need is being met.
+Monitor quantity, types, and affordability of housing achieved for potential unintended consequences and to determine if the need is being met - HO-25.

-- HO-25.
 Provide funding to support housing need, especially for low and very low income households.
 Assess housing fund guidelines on a regular basis to ensure they are consistent with changing community needs and priorities. - HO-26.
-Provide incentives and work in partnership with not-forprofit and for-profit developers and agencies to build permanent low- and moderate-income housing. - HO-27.
+Provide incentives and work in partnership with not-for-

+- profit and for-profit developers and agencies to build permanent low- and moderate-income housing. - HO-27.
 Encourage preservation, maintenance and improvements to existing affordable housing. - HO-28.
 Explore all available federal, state, and local programs and private options for financing affordable housing. - HO-29.
 Explore financial incentives to encourage affordable housing, such as partial exemptions from city permit fees, the state property tax exemption program and other state enabled programs. - HO-30.
 Ensure that all affordable housing created in the city with public funds or by regulation remains affordable for the longest possible term. - HO-31.
 Participate in relocation assistance to low-income households whose housing may be displaced by condemnation or city-initiated code enforcement. - HO-32.
-Evaluate surplus city land for use for affordable housing.
+Evaluate surplus city land for use for affordable housing. - HO-33.
+Implement Affordable Housing Strategy C-1 by providing bonuses and incentives to increase permanently affordable housing on any qualifying property owned by faith-based or non-profit housing entities, or on surplus property owned by public entities. - HO-34.
+Implement the bonuses and incentives for qualifying properties to respond to the different conditions of multifamily and single family land use districts that are outside of Downtown, BelRed, and Eastgate TOD.